Hyperglycemia: Endocrine

-Chronic, persistent hyperglycaemia is most often a result of diabetes.
-Several hormones act to increase blood glucose levels and may thus cause hyperglycaemia when present in excess, including: cortisol, catecholamines, growth hormone, glucagon, and thyroid hormones.
-Hyperglycaemia may thus be seen in: Cushing's syndrome, pheochromocytoma, acromegaly, hyperglucagonemia, and hyperthyroidism.
+Chronic, persistent hyperglycemia is most often a result of diabetes.
+Several hormones act to increase blood glucose levels and may thus cause hyperglycemia when present in excess, including: cortisol, catecholamines, growth hormone, glucagon, and thyroid hormones.
+Hyperglycemia may thus be seen in: Cushing's syndrome, pheochromocytoma, acromegaly, hyperglucagonemia, and hyperthyroidism.

 Diabetes mellitus

-Chronic hyperglycemia that persists even in fasting states is most commonly caused by diabetes mellitus.
-In fact, chronic hyperglycemia is the defining characteristic of the disease.
+Chronic hyperglycemia is the defining characteristic of diabetes mellitus.
 Intermittent hyperglycemia may be present in prediabetic states.
 Acute episodes of hyperglycemia without an obvious cause may indicate developing diabetes or a predisposition to the disorder.

-In diabetes mellitus, hyperglycemia is usually caused by low insulin levels (diabetes mellitus type 1) and/or by resistance to insulin at the cellular level (diabetes mellitus type 2), depending on the type and state of the disease.
-Low insulin levels or insulin resistance prevent the body from converting glucose into glycogen (a starch-like source of energy stored mostly in the liver), which in turn makes it difficult or impossible to remove excess glucose from the blood.
-With normal glucose levels, the total amount of glucose in the blood at any given moment is only enough to provide energy to the body for 20–30 minutes, and so glucose levels must be precisely maintained by the body's internal control mechanisms.
+In people with diabetes mellitus, hyperglycemia is usually caused by either low insulin levels (diabetes mellitus type 1) or resistance to insulin at the cellular level (diabetes mellitus type 2).
+Low insulin levels or insulin resistance cause cells to be unable to remove excess glucose from the blood.
+With normal glucose levels, the total amount of glucose in the blood at any given moment is only enough to provide energy to the body for 20–30 minutes, so glucose levels must be precisely maintained by the body's internal control mechanisms.
 When the mechanisms fail in a way that allows glucose to rise to abnormal levels, hyperglycemia is the result.

-Ketoacidosis may be the first symptom of immune-mediated diabetes, particularly in children and adolescents.
-Also, patients with immune-mediated diabetes can change from modest fasting hyperglycemia to severe hyperglycemia and even ketoacidosis as a result of stress or an infection.
+Ketoacidosis may be the first symptom of type 1 diabetes, particularly in children and adolescents.
+Also, patients with type 1 diabetes can change from modest fasting hyperglycemia to severe hyperglycemia and even ketoacidosis as a result of stress or an infection.